 What would you expect from Ivy League MBA students when it comes to selling?

-Last week I had a really cool privilege to offer a sales coaching session to Harvard MBA students!
+A while back, I had a really cool privilege to offer a sales coaching session to Harvard MBA students!
 Harvard’s School of Business created an extensive buyer/seller scenario for their students which culminated in a role play where students each took turns being a buyer for a market-dominating retailer and also as a seller as a partner in a startup selling an innovative product into the retail category.

 The role plays were recorded and as a coach, I was able to watch the scenarios play out before coaching the students.
 I was assigned 10 students but was able to watch both partners’ roleplays so I viewed 20 of these interactions between mock buyers and sellers.